 Once you’ve downloaded the app onto your phone, you will need to fill out some basic personal details.
-Once this is done, you can start to answer Pulses.
+Then, you can start to answer Pulses.

 Any tips for using OnePulse?

-Make sure you have notifications turned on for both XP and cash pulses so you don’t miss out.
-However, these don’t always work, so check your app frequently.
+Make sure you have notifications turned on for cash pulses so you don’t miss out.
+When you’re new to the app, I would also complete as many XP pulses as you can so you start earning more.
+Notifications don’t always work, so check your app frequently.
 I also find that I sometimes need to reset the app before I can see a new Pulse.

 OnePulse also has groups that you can join.
 Join as many as you can to make sure you receive more Pulses.